nl2655-holo/p8105_hw6_NL2655/hw6.md

 ![](hw6_files/figure-gfm/unnamed-chunk-4-2.png)<!-- -->

-\#Description\# by ploting simple linear regression with tmax as the response and tmin as predictor, we can see that the distribution of both log(beta0\*beta1) and r\_squre can be assumed as normally distributed. and the 2.5% and 97.5% quantiles of log estimation is 1.966, 2.059 and the 2.5% and 97.5% quantiles of r\_square is 0.894, 0.927. the quantiles are provided for the confidence interval.
+*Description* : by ploting simple linear regression with tmax as the response and tmin as predictor, we can see that the distribution of both log(beta0\*beta1) and r\_squre can be assumed as normally distributed. and the 2.5% and 97.5% quantiles of log estimation is (1.966, 2.059). and the 2.5% and 97.5% quantiles of r\_square is (0.894, 0.927). the quantiles are provided for the confidence interval.